xaintly/readablePassphraseJS/README.md

 ReadablePassphrase uses a sentence template to generate a phrase.

 'normal' is the name of a predefined template that generates a basic noun, then a verb, then another noun.

 A template part may come out as multiple words in the final phrase.

-In the example "an orchid will oversee the fig" breaks down as
+The phrase "an orchid will oversee the fig" breaks down as
 * noun: "an orchid"
 * verb: "will oversee"
 * noun: "the fig"

 A sentence template is an array of part objects.
 Each object has a 'type' property.

- Currently allowed types: noun, verb, conjunction, directSpeech Noun and Verb have several modifiers to determine the final form of the word.
+Currently allowed types: `noun, verb, conjunction, directSpeech`

+Noun and Verb have several modifiers to determine the final form of the word.

 ### Noun:
 * subtype [choice: common, proper, nounFromAdjective] - form of the noun